KYANTECH254/Ollama-ai-chat/README.md

 #### Model Selection (Optional)

-The current implementation of the application uses the "gpt-3.5-turbo" model for chat interactions.
-This model provides excellent performance for a wide range of tasks and is the recommended choice for most use cases.
+The current implementation of the application uses the "deepseek-r1:1.5b, deepseek-r1:8b & ollama" model for chat interactions.

 You can change the model used in the application by modifying the `createMessage` function in the `/src/pages/api/createMessage.js` file or using the context provider for models `contexts/ModelContext.tsx`: